 The property design and configuration was a collaboration between Kimball Avenue Church, community stakeholders and Voice of the City's After School Matters program called "Design.Build.Grow.Eat."
 Since the partnership began in 2013, over 200 high school teens have participated in developing the Oasis.

 The Oasis is open to the public daily from dawn to dusk.
 The Church also uses the Oasis for outdoor worship on Sunday mornings at 10:30 am (weather permitting).
 Everyone is welcome to enjoy the beauty and amenities of the Oasis.
+(Children must be accompanied by a parent and supervised at all times.
+Dogs are not permitted in the Oasis except for special announced events.)

 We could not have accomplished the Oasis project without the financial and in-kind contributions from the following businesses and organizations along with the members and friends of Kimball Avenue Church: